IssaDia/turbo-complete/README.md

 For this project I did a checklist based on the book Hands On Machine Learning with Scikit-Learn & tensorflow from Aurélien Géron to estimate if the project is valuable using IA.

-8 big steps of the checklist
+The 8 big steps of this checklist :

 1. Frame the problem and look at the big picture.